timsawyer/javascript-benchmarks/README.md

 For this project, I created several benchmarking scripts to test the speeds of various data structures in JavaScript.
 I tested the following data structures: Array, Map, Set, Linked List.
 The Array, Map, and Set are native JavaScript data structures.
 The linked list is an implementation from NPM.

 For each data structure, I tested execution times for the following operations: iteration, insertion, deletion, search, and a combined workload.
-The combined workload for each data structures that was comprised of 60% insertion, 20% deletion, 10% insertion, and 10% search. .
-For the Array, I also tested the built in sort function.
+The combined workload for each data structure was comprised of 60% insertion, 20% deletion, 10% insertion, and 10% search.
+For the Array, I also tested the native sort function.

 For insert, delete, and search operations, the middle item in the data structure was targeted each time.